-There have been no significant changes in the financial reporting framework this year, including the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom (the 'CIPFA Code).
-As permitted by the CIPFA Code the Authority has chosen to defer the implementation of IFRS 16 'Leases' until 2024/25.
+There has been one significant change in the financial reporting framework this year, including the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom (the 'CIPFA Code).
+The new standard relating to IFRS 16 Leases issued in January 2016 has now been adopted for implementation within the 2024/25 Code.